zdelrosario/data-science-curriculum/curriculum.md

   - data from a flat file, e.g. a comma-separated value (csv) file (e-data00-basics)
   - data from googlesheets (e-data12-simple-pipeline)
 - Wrangle
-  - data from a messy source, e.g. a nasty excel file (e-data09-readxl)
+  - data from a messy source (e-data09-readxl, e-data13-cleaning)
   - loops into functional calls using purrr (e-data10-map)
   - factors with forcats (e-data11-factors)
 - Liberate